Excepted Estates – what are they?

 If the estate is an excepted one. then form IHT205 will usually be the correct form, plus form IHT217 if you’re transferring an unused Inheritance Tax threshold from a late spouse or civil partner to the deceased.

-Excepted estate: an estate won’t qualify as excepted if:
+Excepted estate: an estate will NOT qualify as an excepted estate if:

 - The estate is valued at more than the nil rate band.